meharbhatia/SIREN_WorkLog/WorkLog.md

 10. After this, we transform it to partial order (closer to the final desired output).
 It is compacted to get final concept hierarchy.

 I also tried implemeting this algo using SpaCy as it is faster in terms of speed and gives results with higher precision.
 Faced a few difficulties.
 Will still try to finish after a few days.

+**13th June 2018**

+Understanding and implementing Algorithm 8 and 9 - Guided Clustering Algorithm.
+In the previous algorithms there were a few problems.
+First one is data sparseness where some similarities are spurious and due to the missing data.
+Secondly, there is a problem of being labelling the clusters that have been produced.
+This algorithm looks into solving these issues.

+This algorithm uses the hierarchical agglomerative clustering approach.
+Hypernyms are extracted from different resources which are used to guide this clustering algorithm.
+Rule is that two terms will clustered only if there is a corresponding hypernym according to the oracle.
+If one term is the hypernym of the other we add them as siblings.
+Hypernym oracle is formed from WordNet, Web and the corpus.
+The context of the term is a vector of the syntactic dependencies which are extracted from the corpus.
+Similarity is taken as the cosine of the two vectors t1 and t2.

+Understood the entire algorithm with an example to demonstrate.